mlerner/mlerner.github.io/_posts/2024-03-03-a-cloud-scale-characterization-of-remote-procedure-calls.md

 - RPC performance is growing over time
 - Some RPCs take microseconds, while many take milliseconds
-- The RPC call graph mostly involve fan out, rather than deep call trees.
+- The RPC call graph mostly involves fan out, rather than deep call trees.
 - Many RPCs response/request sizes are small, but some are quite large.
 - A significant portion of RPC traffic is associated with access to storage.

 First, the authors measure RPC performance improvement over time using "RPCs per CPU cycle".
 This effect is because of factors like optimizing the RPC library (which reduces the cost of sending RPCs, allowing more RPCs to be sent with fewer resources).
-In turn, these performance improvements are posing a greater load on other resources, like the network.
+In turn, these performance improvements are posing a greater load on _other_ resources, like the network.

 {% maincolumn 'assets/rpc/figure1.png' '' %}